cyberpabs/masters-ml-cybersecurity-upc/00_index/Curriculum_Overview.md

 _Master’s in Machine Learning and Cybersecurity for Internet Connected Systems — UPC_

-This file provides a structured overview of all courses in the program, organized by semester.
+This file provides a structured overview of all courses in the program, organized by quarters.
 Each course name links to its corresponding folder in the `curriculum/` directory.

 ---

-## 🧩 Semester 1 — Foundations
+## 🧩 Quarter 1 — Foundations

 > Core fundamentals of AI, cybersecurity, and software systems.